natashabeckerb/NLP_Exam_2025_VNV/README.md

 In the present study, the modules were performed consecutively as the results of the previous module was used as input for the next module.
 Yet, the code in each module can be run independently of each other.

 ## Data source
-The analysis is performed on movie scripts from [The Cornell Movie-Dialog Corpus]().
-The data is already available in the *data* follder in module 1.
+The analysis is performed on movie scripts from [The Cornell Movie-Dialog Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html?fbclid=IwZXh0bgNhZW0CMTAAAR3jsE2-wD4HZhTrzowavqA94a6IOpnn5qCSOcdRHJ2toVJawSuxDIVnjog_aem_jYxU3UnBmZPvVrUO6AyOCQ).
+The data is already available in the *data* folder in module 1.